 Connie Molzberger, MPA, CFRE is Director of Annual Giving and Engagement at Francis W. Parker School in Chicago.
 Connie Molzberger is the Associate Director of Development at the Francis W. Parker School in Chicago.
 She began her career in development working at a variety of nonprofits in annual giving, grant writing, event planning, and advancement services.
 For the last seven years, she has worked on family engagement and annual giving at Francis W. Parker School, setting record levels of giving from parents, grandparents, and trustees through strategic solicitation, creative stewardship, and intensive engagement.
 Connie has a BS in Sociology and Consumer Affairs from the University of Wisconsin-Madison, an MPA in Nonprofit Management from Indiana University – Bloomington, as well as the CFRE certification.
 She has presented at CASE-NAIS in the past and is a co-founder of the Chicago Area Independent School Development (CAISD) conference.

-Jessica Mueller has just returned to her Northeastern Illinois University alma mater in an advancement role at the NEIU College of Business and Technology.
+Jessica Mueller has just returned to her Northeastern Illinois University alma mater as the Executive Director of Adult Education, Advancement, and Business Innovation at the AACSB-accredited College of Business and Technology.
 She previously served as the Associate Director of Alumni Engagement at Roosevelt University in downtown Chicago, which serves 120,000 alumni including the newly integrated Robert Morris University Illinois alumni.
 Jessica has served in higher education since completing her graduate degree in 2011 at Western Illinois University and has worked with Greek life, student activities, veteran’s services, student judicial programs, first year experience as an instructor, and alumni relations and development, for the last six years.
 Jessica also completed her MBA at Northeastern Illinois University this year.
 Jessica is passionate about the alumni experience and works diligently to optimize future opportunities and partnerships to better serve the community and University.
 Jessica is a Chicago native living in the medical district with her husband, two kids, and dog.